wolfSSL/wolfBoot/docs/firmware_image.md

 which must be specified as the origin of the FLASH memory in the linker script of the embedded application.
 This correspond to the first partition in the flash memory.

-Multiple firmware images can be created this way, and stored in different partitions.
-The bootloader will take care of moving the selected firmware to the first boot partition before chain-loading the image.
+Multiple firmware images can be created this way, and stored in two different partitions.
+The bootloader will take care of moving the selected firmware to the first (BOOT) partition before chain-loading the image.

 Due to the presence of an image header, the entry point of the application has a fixed additional offset of 256B from the beginning of the flash partition.